Sears on Main Street, 1940s

 At the time of its opening in 1939, the Downtown Sears location was the largest department store in Houston.
 The…

-The Rainbow Theatre was a popular theater located in Houston’s Freedmen’s Town (Fourth Ward).
-At the time, like the rest…
+The Rainbow Theatre was once a popular theater located in Houston’s Freedmen’s Town.
+At the time, Houston was heavily segregated…

 In April of 1967, tensions were brewing on the Texas Southern University (TSU) campus due to increasing racially-motivated clashes between…